easemob/emchat-server-examples/emchat-server-java/README.md

 ## Server Sample Source Code

+Master is a developing branch.
+Download release branch for stable version.

 The project can be built using Gradle and Maven, which we recommend, or be compiled from command line.

 ## Maven